 Biophobia is a fear of or aversion to nature or living things ((Ulrich, 1993).
-Similarly, ecophobia refers to an unreasonable but deeply conditioned disgust for or reaction against natural forms or places with roots in negative.
+Similarly, ecophobia refers to an unreasonable but deeply conditioned disgust for or reaction against natural forms or places.

-While biophobia is arguably, genetic, to a degree, both phobias are learnt response mechanisms through direct experience, culture and education which, according to Salingaros and Masden (2008), includes architectural education.
+While biophobia is arguably genetic, to a degree, both phobias are learnt response mechanisms through direct experience, culture and education which, according to Salingaros and Masden (2008), includes architectural education.